 This humble garage winery collaboration, Forjas del Salnes, came to life in 2005 when respected winemaker and vineyard owner Rodrigo Mendez decided to revitalize a little piece of Galician history that was quickly fading.
-Red wine in Rías Baixas was the way of the land back in the early 1900s and when in the 1970s when surrounding farmers were uprooting their less productive, less desirable red grapes in favor of planting the popularity gaining albariño, the Mendez family was planting them.
+Red wine in Rías Baixas was the way of the land back in the early 1900s, and when in the 1970s when surrounding farmers were uprooting their less productive and less desirable red grapes in favor of planting increasingly popular Albariño, the Mendez family was planting red vines.
 It all began in the early 2000s when it became clear that Rodri’s mission was to execute his grandfather’s lifelong dream of grafting and replanting the nearly extinct, ancient coastal red vineyards in Val do Salnes, and to revive the nearly forgotten wines of his family’s history.
 Rodri became intent on pursuing this shift in the Galician trend.
-With skill rooted in the past and consciousness of the present, Rodri has a vision for the future and is producing some of Spain’s finest albariños and rare Galician reds.
+With skill rooted in the past and consciousness of the present, Rodri has a vision for the future and is producing some of Spain’s finest Albariños and rare Galician reds.

 WHAT MAKES THIS WINE UNIQUE?
 This unique wine is made from single vineyard selections, old vines, coastal vines and red varieties in the subzone Val do Salnes.
 This is a fresh, acid, low alcohol red wine with balanced acidity that undergoes a process of whole cluster fermentation in 12-year-old foudre.

 RATING HISTORY: 2016 95+WA; 2015 94WA; 2014 94 W&S, 2014 94WA; 2013 93VN & 93WA; 2011 94WA; 2009 92IWC